 Location

 Take this all into account when making your choice.
-You should ask questions like this during the inital inquiry to the provider.
+You should ask questions like this during the initial inquiry to the provider.
 If they answer "no," you're wasting your time.

 Condition